11bus11/lizard-spock-extension/README.md

 ![red button validation](assets/media/red_contrast.PNG)

 ### Fixed bugs
+- Before I made it so that the user had to choose a point amount, I had 3 points as default.
+This did not work 100% of the time, so i chose between either redoing that feature or making it obligatory to choose an option.
+I chose the later.
 - I had a problem where all rules wouldnt show up propperly on mobile.
 I solved this by changing the size of the game window in order to make more space for the rules.
 ![Bug rules]